Proxmox-Cloud/pve_cloud/docs/tdd.md

 test-env-conf.yaml
 ```

-1. run `pip install pytest-pve-cloud`, you might need first install `sudo apt install build-essential python3-dev` (or your distros equivalent)
+1. install build essentails `sudo apt install build-essential python3-dev` (or your distros equivalent)
-2. also install the core ansible dependencies from the [bootstrap section](bootstrap.md), followed by `pip install -r meta/ee-requirements.txt`
+2. install ansible as described in the  [bootstrap section](bootstrap.md) and also run the control node setup
 3. run `tdd-reqs` cli command inside the pve_cloud collection and `ansible-galaxy install -r tdd-requirements.yml`, this will install all the ansible collection dependencies
 4. launch local registries for watchdog rebuilds and fast deployment
 ```bash